DataBiosphere/toil/docs/developingWorkflows/developing.rst

 to install.
 Secondly, and more importantly, declaring a dependency on Toil would only lead to Toil being installed on the leader node of a cluster, but not the worker nodes.
-Auto-deployment does not work here because Toil cannot hot-deploy itself, the classic "Which came first, chicken or egg?" problem.
+Auto-deployment does not work here because Toil cannot auto-deploy itself, the classic "Which came first, chicken or egg?" problem.

 In other words, you shouldn't explicitly depend on Toil.
 Document the dependency instead (as in "This workflow needs Toil version X.Y.Z to be